 Gatherings should be arranged for adults and children, especially for those not yet familiar with Chanukah.
-The opportunity should be utilized to rejoice with them; to teach them about Chanukah; to share words of Torah; to Where possible, these gatherings should be scheduled to allow the Menorah to be lit after Plag Hamincha, so that the Brachot will be recited.
+The opportunity should be utilized to rejoice with them; to teach them about Chanukah; to share words of Torah; to light the Menorah and give Tzedakah with them; and to give them Chanukah Gelt.

+Where possible, these gatherings should be scheduled to allow the Menorah to be lit after Plag Hamincha, so that the Brachot will be recited.
 If this is not practical, the Menorah should still be lit, but without the Brachot.